Best Countries in the World for BBQ, Ranked

 But not all BBQ is created equal, and certain countries definitely do it better than others.
-Here are the top 15 countries in the world for juicy BBQ, ranked from great to out-of-this-world, will-travel-just-for-the-meat, best-thing-you’ve-ever-eaten delicious.
+Here are the top 15 countries in the world for juicy BBQ, ranked from great to out-of-this-world, will-travel-just-for-the-meat, to best-thing-you’ve-ever-eaten delicious.

 India is not exactly known for having a strong BBQ game, but it earns a spot on here for its tandoor culinary style.